lucavh/knowledge-base/azure/AZ-900-azure-fundamentals/AZ-900-azure-fundamentals-summary.md

 - Azure __Policy__ - designed to help with resource governance, security, compliance, cost management, etc.
 - Azure __Policy Initiative__ - a group of policy definitions
 - Policies focus on resource properties, whereas RBAC focuses on user actions.
-- Azure __Blueprints__ - centralized storage for organizationally approved design patterns, a package of various Azure components (artifacts), such as resource groups, ARM templates, policy assignments and role assignments.
+- Azure __Blueprints__ - centralized storage for organizationally approved design patterns, a package of various Azure components (artifacts), such as resource groups, ARM templates, policy assignments and role assignments
+- Azure __Automation__ - automate and centrally manage various processes both in Azure and on-premises.

 ### Privacy and compliance resources in Azure